 Smart Shipping: Using Shipping & Packing Strategies To Market Your Brand

-For a small merchant, all of these expectations can be overwhelming.
-Shipping is a complex (and expensive!) aspect of online selling.
-Customers have no idea how much time and effort it takes to find affordable shipping options and create a streamlined shipping process.
+For many online sellers, all of these expectations can be overwhelming.
+Shipping is a complex (and expensive!) aspect of online selling, and it takes time and effort to find affordable shipping options and create a streamlined shipping process.
 For small businesses, in particular, it can be difficult to meet customers’ expectations for shipping speeds and costs while still maintaining a good profit margin.

 Fortunately, with the right techniques, you can create a shipping strategy that works for your business and doesn’t scare customers away.
-In this article, we’ll be covering a few ways you can optimize your shipping strategy to encourage more sales while preserving your profit margins.
+In this article, we’ll present a few ways you can optimize your shipping strategy to encourage more sales while preserving your profit margins.

-Give Them Options
+Give Shipping Options

 Offer Free Shipping

 Fortunately, universal free shipping is not the only way to go about setting lower shipping rates.
-Here are a few alternative free shipping models you might want to try instead.
+Here are a few alternative free shipping models you might want to try instead:

-Setting a minimum limit is one of the most popular free shipping techniques in the industry.
+- Set Minimum Limits: Setting a minimum limit is one of the most popular free shipping techniques in the industry.
 Provide free shipping to customers who spend over a set amount ($35, $50, $100, etc.).
 The amount you set will depend on the average price of your products and your average order totals.
 It’s a good idea to set your minimum limit slightly over your average order total.
-This will encourage customers to spend a few dollars more on your site while still providing a free shipping option.
+That will encourage customers to spend a few dollars more on your site while still providing a free shipping option.
 You might even consider adding a few cheaper “add-on items” to help customers reach those purchase limits.

 - Offer Free Shipping To Specific Customer Groups: Another option is to offer free shipping to a specific customer group via a promo code.
 You could send out these discounts to your most loyal customers or to customers who have recently joined your email list.
 With any luck, your exclusive offer of free shipping will inspire repeat purchases.

-Set Flat Rate Shipping
+Set Flat-Rate Shipping

-If you can’t afford to offer free shipping very frequently, you might look into setting up a flat rate shipping option.
+If you can’t afford to offer free shipping very frequently, you might look into setting up a flat-rate shipping option.

-Flat rate shipping works best for merchants who sell products of roughly the same size and weight (shoes or clothing, for example).
-Merchants who sell products that vary widely in size will not benefit from flat rate shipping.
+Flat-rate shipping works best for merchants who sell products of roughly the same size and weight (shoes or clothing, for example).
+Merchants who sell products that vary widely in size will not benefit from flat-rate shipping.

 There are a couple of ways you can go about calculating your flat rate.
-The first method is to simply calculate the average expense of shipping your products.
+The first method is simply to calculate the average expense of shipping your products.
 Let that average be your flat rate.
 You’ll lose money on some orders and gain money on others, and it should all average out in the end.

-Integrate with Carriers for Real-Time Shipping Rates
+Integrate With Carriers For Real-Time Shipping Rates

 Consider including coupons and product announcements in your shipments as well.
 You don’t want to overwhelm your customers with too much marketing material, but no one objects to a coupon for their next purchase!

 Finally, add a personal touch to your inserts.
 Address your customers by name, and think about including hand-written thank you notes in your shipments.
-This will help your customers establish an emotional connection with your store.
+That will help your customers establish an emotional connection with your store.

 Many businesses use a variety of shipping strategies in their fulfillment processes.
-You may find that you benefit most from a combination of free shipping and flat rate shipping.
-Or, you may offer tiered flat rate shipping depending on the weight of your products.
+You may find that you benefit most from a combination of free shipping and flat-rate shipping.
+Or you may offer tiered flat-rate shipping, depending on the weight of your products.
 Consider your current shipping practices and expenses as you decide which route to take.

-Remember, the best practices are to be clear about your shipping rates with customers and keep those rates simple.
+Remember, the best practices are to be clear about your shipping rates with customers and to keep those rates simple.
 Straightforward shipping rates will keep your customers happy, boosting your sales and customer loyalty.